jpeaton/jpeaton/README.md

 <h1>I'm Jeremiah.<br/><a href="https://github.com/jpeaton"></a><a href="https://www.linkedin.com/in/jeremiahpeaton/"></a>

 <h2>About Me</h2>
   <p>I'm a graduate student at <strong>DePaul University</strong> studying <strong>Cybersecurity</strong> with a concentration in Networks & Infrastructure.
 I'm deepening my knowledge of computer networks, data systems, cyber defense, attack vectors, and best practices.
-Currently, I'm building a cybersecurity homelab for configuring and testing.
+Currently, I'm building a cybersecurity homelab for configuring and testing and working on Python skills.
 I also enjoy participating in cybersecurity challenges and staying updated on the latest news in the field.</p>

 <h2>Cybersecurity Projects/Developments:</h2>